 - dry hair

 - weakened immune system

 - rough dry skin

 Habitually eating a diet of highly processed foods with an insufficient amount of fruits and vegetables may result in a vitamin C deficiency.
 Since vitamin C is water-soluble, your body doesn't store it well, so it needs to be replenished daily.

-Scurvy may need to be treated with high doses of supplemental vitamin C, however a milder deficiency may be corrected by increasing consumption of fruits and vegetables that are high in vitamin C, especially citrus fruits, strawberries, potatoes, broccoli, tomatoes and peppers.
+Scurvy may need to be treated with high doses of supplements, but a milder deficiency may be corrected by increasing consumption of fruits and vegetables that are high in vitamin C, especially citrus fruits, strawberries, potatoes, broccoli, tomatoes and peppers.

 Can You Get Too Much?

 Vitamin C supplements are good if you don't eat enough fruits and vegetables every day, just be sure to follow the label directions.
 Some people take larger amounts of vitamin C (called mega-doses) because they hope to harness the antioxidant benefits of the vitamin, defy aging, or boost their immune systems, but there's not enough research evidence to back those claims.

 Supplemental amounts of up to 2,000 milligrams per day are safe, but larger doses may result in diarrhea.
 It's always advisable to talk to your doctor before starting supplements.

 The Merck Manuals Online Medical Library.
 "Vitamin C." Accessed October 6, 2010. http://www.merck.com/mmhe/sec12/ch154/ch154i.html.